golukr42220/Object-Oriented-Programming/Smart Pointers.md

     // You can print the number of pointers pointing to that location with the help of the use_count() method cout << P1.use_count() << endl;
     // This'll print 2 as Reference Counter is 2
-    // The memory will only be freed when both the pointers P1 and P2 have gone out of scope or released the ownership of the location.
+    // The memory will only be freed when both the pointers P1 and P2 have gone out of scope or
+    //released the ownership of the location.

     return 0;
 }